thelovelab/comp-bio-setup/quantify.md

 Therefore, it's safer and a better idea to run many jobs *programmatically* with [Snakemake](https://snakemake.readthedocs.io/en/stable/).

 I recommend using Snakemake to run Salmon across multiple files.

-My Snakemake file for running Salmon is here:
+I have two Snakemake files for running Salmon, that can be found at the link below.

+1. `Snakefile` gives an example of how to run Salmon indexing and quantification over a number of files.
+2. `Snakefile_with_QC` gives an example of running both Salmon indexing/quantification as well as QC with
+   [FASTQC and MultiQC](fastq_multiqc.md), all compiled into a single report.
+Note that to run this, you need to rename the file to `Snakefile` and load the FASTQC and MultiQC modules on the cluster.

 <https://gist.github.com/mikelove/5a8134e57f652f970f1a176efc900cbe>